-Types of Poetry to Read and Write
+Types of Poetry for Kids to Read and Write

 You can select one poem from the list to write for your poetry assignment.
 The poetry types are organized in alphabetical order.
 Many have links for additional information and examples.